-If you’re a designer fashion junkie and have Gucci handbags collecting dust in your wardrobe (not likely), then renting out your clothes could be one of the easiest ways to make some extra cash right now.
+If you’re a designer fashion junkie and have Gucci handbags collecting dust in your wardrobe (lucky you!), then you might want to try out renting yours out.

 The UK clothing rental market is predicted to be worth £2.3 billion by 2029 and with more clothing rental apps than ever before, it’s never been easier to monetise your wardrobe.
-Start now and reap the benefits of the industry’s growth when this pandemic is finally over.
+Start now and reap the benefits of the industry’s growth.

 How much can I make?

 This entirely depends on what and how many items you have to rent out, but By Rotation recommends listing items for 5% of their retail price.

 On this basis, you’d need to rent out each item 20 times to make your money back in its entirety.

 My Wardrobe HQ has rental prices from £4 up to £118 per day, while bags range from £4 to £147 per day depending on brand and retail price.

 Do rental sites take commission?